By Joe Paonessa Last Updated: Apr 23, 2023

 Account Registration, Porting My Number In and Line Activation

-Mint Mobile is another provider that lets you activate your service before you create an online account.
+Mint Mobile lets you activate your service before you create an online account.
 The online account creation was the next step that I was prompted to take care of immediately after I activated my line of service.
 Mint Mobile requires you to have a strong password with a mandate to include at least one symbol in it.
 I used Dashlane to create a password for me.

 Once I got a signal, I received a notification from Mint Mobile to automatically configure my APN settings.
 I also received a Voicemail from Mint Mobile.
 When I clicked on my voicemail notification, my phone dialed into my voicemail, and I was prompted with step by step setup instructions on how to configure it.
-This is the first time that I have encountered such a thing in all of my reviews, and it certainly was welcomed.
+This is the first time that I have encountered such a thing in all of my reviews, and it certainly was a nice touch and welcomed.

 I don't know how long it took to port my number in from Tello, which was the MVNO that I was using prior to switching to Mint Mobile.
 However, once I got my SIM card properly working with my phone, my number had already been transferred.
 At most, the number porting process could have taken one hour.

 Mint Mobile has a nice account dashboard.
-It is pretty straight forward and informative.
+It is pretty straightforward and informative.
 It's very easy to recharge your account and to configure plan options such as enabling WiFi talk and text.
 One area where it may fall short for some is that it does not give you call or text logging history.
 The only MVNO that I have reviewed thus far to offer those two features is Tello.
-Mint Mobile's dashboard also does not tell you how much high speed data that you have left.
+Mint Mobile's dashboard also does not tell you how much high-speed data that you have left.
 This is an easy fix and something I'd like to see Mint Mobile take care of.
 Data logging for many will be even more important than call and text history logging.

 For those of you who don't want to manage your account through a web browser, Mint Mobile has an app.
 The app fortunately and unfortunately has the same strengths and pitfalls of the online account dashboard.
 They are basically a mirror image of each other, although there are some inconsistencies between the two.
-For instance, through the dashboard in your web browser you would click on "UpData" if you want to add more high speed data to your account.
+For instance, through the dashboard in your web browser, you would click on "UpData" if you want to add more high speed data to your account.
 For the app you would click on High Speed Data under the heading of Buy More.
 In the web account dashboard you need to click on Billing Info to change your payment options, while in the app you simply click on "Payment Method."
 Although both the app and web portal allow you to configure the same options and settings, the naming of each setting and option in the app is more straightforward and easy to understand.
 Mint Mobile may want to work on unifying the two interfaces instead of having different names for the same options between the app and web interface.

-Data Speeds And Consumption
+Mint Mobile Data Speeds

 If you have read my other reviews, you know I like to go over data usage and speeds first.
 For many, data speeds are the most important part of the review.
 So let's see how Mint Mobile's service performed in my area.